TentacleOrg/Tentacle/doc/TvShowsApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('CustomAuthentication').apiKeyPrefix = 'Bearer';

-final api_instance = TvShowsApi();
+final api = Openapi().getTvShowsApi();
-final userId = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | The user id of the user to get the upcoming episodes for. final startIndex = 56; // int | Optional.
+final String userId = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | The user id of the user to get the upcoming episodes for. final int startIndex = 56; // int | Optional.
 The record index to start at.
-All items with a lower index will be dropped from the results. final limit = 56; // int | Optional.
-The maximum number of records to return. final fields = []; // List<ItemFields> | Optional.
-Specify additional fields of information to return in the output. final parentId = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | Optional.
+All items with a lower index will be dropped from the results. final int limit = 56; // int | Optional.
+The maximum number of records to return. final BuiltList<ItemFields> fields = ; // BuiltList<ItemFields> | Optional.
+Specify additional fields of information to return in the output. final String parentId = 38400000-8cf0-11bd-b23e-10b96e4ef00d; // String | Optional.
 Specify this to localize the search to a specific item or folder.
-Omit to use the root. final enableImages = true; // bool | Optional.
-Include image information in output. final imageTypeLimit = 56; // int | Optional.
-The max number of images to return, per image type. final enableImageTypes = []; // List<ImageType> | Optional.
-The image types to include in the output. final enableUserData = true; // bool | Optional.
+Omit to use the root. final bool enableImages = true; // bool | Optional.
+Include image information in output. final int imageTypeLimit = 56; // int | Optional.
+The max number of images to return, per image type. final BuiltList<ImageType> enableImageTypes = ; // BuiltList<ImageType> | Optional.
+The image types to include in the output. final bool enableUserData = true; // bool | Optional.
 Include user data.

 try {
-    final result = api_instance.getUpcomingEpisodes(userId, startIndex, limit, fields, parentId, enableImages, imageTypeLimit, enableImageTypes, enableUserData);
+    final response = api.getUpcomingEpisodes(userId, startIndex, limit, fields, parentId, enableImages, imageTypeLimit, enableImageTypes, enableUserData);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioError (e) {
     print('Exception when calling TvShowsApi->getUpcomingEpisodes: $e\n');
 }
 ```